 Text: Solveig Hansen, 2017

 I watched Genius (and wrote about it: An editor’s life: Cut.
 Cut.
 Cut?), about the relationship between writer Thomas Wolfe and his editor Maxwell Perkins, and find myself binge reading Thomas Wolfe plus A. Scott Berg’s Perkins biography plus Wolfe’s The Story of a Novel.
 The latter is mostly about the writing of Of Time and the River, which is the sequel to his first novel, Look Homeward, Angel.
 The process of writing and editing seen from different angles – a little geeky, I know, but it gives a broader perspective to the reading of the novels themselves.

-The need to write, the constant observing, the doubt, the vulnerability to critique, but also larger-than-life egos, and harsh criticism of other writers and their work: The Perkins biography is a fascinating read and includes extracts from letters exchanged between Perkins and his writers – most notably Ernest Hemingway, F. Scott Fitzgerald, and Thomas Wolfe.
-It’s like traveling back in time and eavesdrop to conversations.
+The need to write, as if a calling, the constant observing, the doubt, the vulnerability to critique, but also larger-than-life egos, and harsh criticism of other writers and their work: The Perkins biography is a fascinating read and includes extracts from letters exchanged between Perkins and his writers – most notably Ernest Hemingway, F. Scott Fitzgerald, and Thomas Wolfe.
+It’s like traveling back in time and eavesdrop on conversations.

 Why do writers become writers?
 How and when do they write?
 I find these questions intriguing and the answers to them more enlightening than many a writing class.
 Sure, we need to know the basics, such as dramatic structure, viewpoint, conflict, dialogs and so on, but in the act of writing, we’re on our own, trying to find our own voice.

 In addition to the Perkins and Wolfe books, Charles Bukowski and Stephen King are on my list of “writers on writing.”
 These four books are inspirational and give an insight into the writer’s life and the craft of writing (they are not writing manuals):